 Organizational performance measurement

-Develop these measures and ensure that they are aligned with strategic goals, and use the measures to evaluate the organization against the strategic plan.
+Develop these measures, ensure they are aligned with strategic goals, and use them to evaluate the organization against the strategic plan.
 (Evaluate)

 Quality in strategic deployment

-Support strategic plan deployment by applying continuous improvement and other quality initiatives to drive performance outcomes throughout the organization.
+Support strategic plan deployment by applying continuous improvement and other quality initiatives to drive organizational performance outcomes.
 (Create)

 III.
 Management Elements and Methods (30 Questions)